2019 State Standard of Excellence

 Why is this important?

-The creation of statewide strategic goals is an important first step in aligning goals, expenditures, and programmatic activities as a way to improve outcomes on a state government’s highest priorities.
+The creation of statewide strategic goals is an important first step in aligning state government budgets, policies, and programs to improve outcomes on a state government’s highest priorities.

 In 2019, Colorado launched the Governor’s Dashboard, which outlines four high-priority strategic goals: tax reform and economic development, energy and renewables, health, and education and the workforce.
 Each high-priority strategic area is supported by a cabinet working group as well as aligned goals, metrics, and strategies contained within agency performance plans.
 The governor’s annual budget request also links these goals to specific agency activities and outcomes.

 Since 2017, the Arizona Governor’s Office has developed and updated the Governor’s Fundamentals Map, which lists goals under six statewide priority areas.
 All cabinet agencies are required to complete an annual strategic plan that includes strategic issues, mission statement, description, performance measures, and funding.